 When are dimming or flickering lights considered normal?

-While it might not feel like it, your home has a limited amount of electricity it can use at any given time.
+While it might not feel like it, your home has a certain amount of electricity it can use at any given time.
 Large appliances—like your HVAC system—need a major amount of electricity to start up.
 When those appliances turn on, they consume a larger amount of the available electricity.
 This means the other appliances in your home, like your lights, have a lower amount of power available to them.

-When should I take action about the flickering lights?
+When should I worry about flickering lights?

 Flickering lights can also signify a more serious matter.
 Don’t try to figure this out by yourself.
 The problem could be dangerous for you or your home.
 Call a professional if you notice: